Home Compare AJG vs WELL

 Arthur J. Gallagher & Co. vs Welltower: Which Stock Looks Stronger in 2026?

-Arthur J. Gallagher holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
-Welltower does not offset that deficit through any equally strong structural edge elsewhere.
+The structural profiles are close, with Arthur J. Gallagher carrying a narrow edge on valuation.
+Welltower still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 In the market, Welltower carries the stronger setup — intact trend against Arthur J. Gallagher's broken trend.
 That leaves a split case: the structural lead stays with Arthur J. Gallagher, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.